Disability and Health Program

 - Encourage personal preparedness among persons with disabilities and access and functional needs

 - Collaborate with partner agencies to improve access to shelters, needed services and accommodations for persons with disabilities and access and functional needs during emergency response and recovery efforts

 People with disabilities need health care and health programs for the same reasons anyone else does—to stay well, active, and a part of the community.
 To be healthy, people with disabilities require health care that meets their needs as a whole person, not just as a person with a disability.
 Most people with or without disabilities can stay healthy by learning about and living healthy lifestyles.
 Disability and Health: A Guide for Floridians is a tool to assist persons with disabilities receiving the best health care possible.
 A Spanish version of the guide is also available.

 - Physical Activity& Fitness: These tips provide recommendations for how much physical activity are needed by different age groups and suggestions for ways to keep fit and physically active.
 Links to helpful websites are included.

 - Healthy Eating & Healthy Weight: These tips provide information about making healthy food choices, the different food groups, examples of healthy meal portions and easy ways to remember how to choose the right amount of food.
 Links to helpful websites are included.

-Note: Some materials are in the Portable Document Format (PDF).
-You will need to download the free Adobe Acrobat Reader to view the files.
+*Note: This page contains materials in the Portable Document Format (PDF).
+The free Adobe Reader may be required to view these files.